-Information submitted that is not requested by the University may be considered to be supplemental, not subject to evaluation by the committee members.
-The University strongly encourages brevity and responses that are specially tailored to the requested scope.

-If there is any information or required submittals which due to size or binding cannot be incorporated following the proper tab, the vendor must provide information following the numbered tab, telling the evaluator where the information can be found in the response.
+- Information submitted that is not requested by the University may be considered to be supplemental, not subject to evaluation by the committee members. - If there is any information or required submittals which due to size or binding cannot be incorporated following the proper tab, the vendor must provide information following the numbered tab, telling the evaluator where the information can be found in the response.